 All classrooms in Sullivan Hall and the Law School Annex come with standardized, smart podium interfaces.
-Users only need to learn how to interact with the presentation technology in one classroom in order to know how to interact with the presentation technology in every classroom.

 Classroom Technology Features

 A complete list of tutorials on the use of classroom technology can be found here: Classroom Tutorials

 Sullivan Hall: C1, C3, C5, C6, C7, Courtroom (105), 109, 110, 121 (conference room), 309, 327, 328, 329